How to Root Plumeria Cuttings: Easy Soil & Winter Bag Methods (2025)

 The Mix: Plumerias hate wet feet!
 Use a mix that is light, fluffy, and drains very well.

-Recommendation: Cactus Mix or a blend of potting soil and sand.
+Recommendation: Cactus Mix or a blend of potting soil and perlite/sand.

-• Start with a small 6-inch plastic pot with good drainage holes.
+• Start with a small 6-inch plastic pot (black plastic helps hold heat).

 • Plant the cutting 3 inches deep.

-• CRITICAL: Plant the flat, dry end down (the angled side is usually the top).
+• CRITICAL: Plant the flat, dry end down (the angled side is the top).

 Step 2: Heat = Roots